zonca/zonca.dev/posts/2013-09-27-google-plus-comments-plugin-for-pelican.md

 ---
+aliases:
+- /2013/09/google-plus-comments-plugin-for-pelican
+categories:
+- python
+- pelican
+- github
+date: 2013-09-27 17:45
 layout: post
+slug: google-plus-comments-plugin-for-pelican
 title: Google Plus comments plugin for Pelican
-date: 2013-09-27 17:45
-categories: [python, pelican, github]
-slug: google-plus-comments-plugin-for-pelican

 ---

 There has been recently several discussions about